- Mr A T Kermode (Director of Music)

 - Mrs I Baumber (Music School Administrator)

-This practical work is balanced and backed up alongside work on Sibelius software and traditional theory lessons to help students gain a real understanding of the concepts covered.
+This practical element is balanced and backed up alongside work on Sibelius software and traditional theory lessons to help students gain a real understanding of the concepts covered.

-For Fourths (Year 9), Music in an optional subject and is very much a pre – GCSE course where both individual composition and performance come to the fore.
-Work on structured listening questions also provide a firm grounding for those wishing to go onto the GCSE course in the Fifths (Years 10 and 11).
+For Fourth Form (Year 9), Music in an optional subject and is very much a pre – GCSE course where both individual composition and performance come to the fore.
+Work on structured listening questions also provide a firm grounding for those wishing to go onto the GCSE course in the Lower and Upper Fifth (Years 10 and 11).

 The AQA specification is followed, comprising of a listening exam (20%), two composition units (40%) and performance (40%).